 Rapid shutdown is an electrical safety requirement set for solar panel systems by the National Electrical Code (NEC).
 Written in part by the National Fire Protection Association (NFPA), rapid shutdown requirements are designed in an effort to keep first responders safe by providing a way to quickly de-energize a rooftop solar panel system in case of an emergency.
 To read more about rapid shutdown requirements and compliance, check out our article about the NEC requirements and how the requirements vary by state.

-In order to comply with rapid shutdown requirements, the most commonly installed string inverter systems–think SolarEdge, SMA, Fronius or Delta–typically require installing either optimizers or rapid-shutdown devices at each individual solar panel.
+In order to comply with rapid shutdown requirements, the most commonly installed string inverter systems–think SolarEdge, SMA, Fronius, or Delta–typically require installing either optimizers or rapid-shutdown devices at each individual solar panel.
 Tesla, on the other hand, is opting for string-level rapid shutdown, with devices installed at the end of each string on your roof.
-According to the data sheet for the Tesla inverter, these rapid shutdown devices provide arc-fault and ground-fault detection (which are both ways to ensure that the grid and your solar panels are operating safely), making them rapid shutdown compliant.
+According to the Tesla inverter datasheet, these rapid shutdown devices provide arc-fault and ground-fault detection (which are both ways to ensure that the grid and your solar panels are operating safely), making them rapid shutdown compliant.

 A Tesla special: over the air updates

-Unique to Tesla’s inverter are over the air updates.
-In the same way that Tesla provides software updates to its electric vehicles over wifi or that apps on your phone periodically update via wifi, the company plans to similarly provide over the air updates to its inverters, updating the software of the inverter with any future updates on the fly.
+Over-the-air updates are unique to Tesla’s inverter.
+In the same way that Tesla provides software updates to its electric vehicles over wifi or that apps on your phone periodically update via wifi, the company plans to similarly provide over-the-air updates to its inverters, updating the software of the inverter with any future updates on the fly.
 In order to achieve this, the battery has both a wifi/ethernet connection as well as 4G LTE connectivity.

 How to size a solar panel system with the Tesla inverter

-Though Tesla doesn’t provide any inverter sizing guidelines for its systems (i.e., how much inverter you need for different amounts of solar), the most recent Tracking the Sun report from Lawrence Berkeley National Laboratory suggests a typical inverter-loading-ratio of 1.13, meaning a 7.6 kW inverter is typically paired with an 8.6 kW system.
+Though Tesla doesn’t provide any inverter sizing guidelines for its systems (i.e., how many inverters you need for different amounts of solar), the most recent Tracking the Sun report from Lawrence Berkeley National Laboratory suggests a typical inverter-loading-ratio of 1.16, meaning a 7.6 kW inverter is typically paired with an 8.8 kW system.
 At the same time, though, Tesla primarily offers solar panel systems in pre-determined sizes, which conveniently match the power ratings of its new inverters.

-Trick question: it already is!
-According to today’s announcement, homeowners that placed solar orders through Tesla over the last couple of weeks will automatically receive the new Tesla inverter as a part of their installation.
+Homeowners that placed solar orders through Tesla beginning in January 2021 automatically began receiving the new Tesla inverter as a part of their installation.

 How does the Tesla inverter compare to other solar inverters?